srijken/web-www-v2/content/newsroom/articles/over-1-million-notifications.en.md

 Because of the notifications, organizations become aware of weaknesses and accidental misconfigurations in their systems, allowing them to address these issues **before** cybercriminals can exploit them.
 This approach helps in preventing cyber attacks and contributes to a safer digital world.

 Also a big shoutout to our [partners](https://www.divd.nl/contribute/partners/) and [volunteers](https://www.divd.nl/contribute/volunteers/).
 We couldn't have done this without them!

+If you would like to contribute to DIVD's mission, your donations are more than welcome.
+You can also [sign up](https://www.divd.nl/contribute/volunteers/) as a volunteer and offer your time and skills here.

-Make sure to [follow](https://www.linkedin.com/company/divd-nl/?) us on LinkedIn and never miss an important update.
+Make sure to [follow](https://www.linkedin.com/company/divd-nl/?) us on LinkedIn and [X](https://x.com/DIVDnl) (formerly known as Twitter) and take notice of every important update.